 - Most of Portal 2 takes place in an abandoned research facility.
 This is also true of the first game.

-- Nearly all of the areas you explore in Fragile Dreams are Abandoned Areas, since the game takes place After the End.
+- Nearly all of the areas you explore in Fragile Dreams: Farewell Ruins of the Moon are Abandoned Areas, since the game takes place After the End.

 - Super Mario Fusion Revival has World 4-F1: Dead Air.
 An abandoned, decrepit airport that has been sucked into the realm of Di Yu, the Chinese hell.
 Wandering souls and zombies are rampant here.
 A crying girl is found somewhere in the airport...or is it a girl?